nginxinc/nginx-gateway-fabric/docs/monitoring.md

 ### Using Helm

-If you're using *Helm* to install the NGINX Kubernetes Gateway, set the `metrics.*` parameters to the required values for your environment.
+If you're using *Helm* to install the NGINX Gateway Fabric, set the `metrics.*` parameters to the required values for your environment.
 See the [Helm README](/deploy/helm-chart/README.md).

 ### Using Manifests

-If you're using *Kubernetes manifests* to install NGINX Kubernetes Gateway, you can modify the [manifest](/deploy/manifests/nginx-gateway.yaml) to change the default metrics configuration:
+If you're using *Kubernetes manifests* to install NGINX Gateway Fabric, you can modify the [manifest](/deploy/manifests/nginx-gateway.yaml) to change the default metrics configuration:

 #### Disabling metrics